Thorium/the-elmish-book/chapters/commands/xhr-elmish.md

   ├─── fable.ico
   └─── lorem-ipsum.txt
 ```
 We will load the contents of this file when the application starts using HTTP.
-Like always, we starting building the Elmish application by modelling the state of the application, for that we will use two important types we came up with in the [Modelling Asynchronous State](async-state.md) section:
+Like always, we are starting to build the Elmish application by modelling the state of the application, for that we will use two important types we came up with in the [Modelling Asynchronous State](async-state.md) section:
 ```fsharp
 type Deferred<'t> =
   | HasNotStartedYet